The North Carolina Professional Appraisers Coalition

 B. Only one Life Member award shall be made in any year.

 C. A Life Member of NCPAC shall always be considered a member in good standing, and is not required to pay membership dues.
 However, if the Life Member is a Designation holder and wishes to continue have this achievement recognized they are responsible for paying the annual Designation dues along with keeping up the required CDA continuing education.

-Section 6. (a) Retired Members:
+Section 6(a).
+Retired Members:

 A. Any member of NCPAC, in good standing at the time of their retirement, that voluntarily chooses to not renew their status as a credentialed NC appraiser, but desires to continue their involvement with NCPAC; can continue their membership as a "Retired Member".